All Episodes

 It's certainly below what was expected.

-collectively we've seen some progress in the economy, but it's got to be way more.
+Collectively, we've seen some progress in the economy, but it's got to be way more.

-It's got to be well faster, and we've got to grow out of this.
+And it's got to be well faster, and we've got to grow out of this.

-It is absolutely imperative that we extend the middle class tax cuts, not just the Bush tax cuts, but also the Obama cuts, and that in an environment like this, people who lost their jobs through no fault of their own and who are searching for new work, you cannot go yank the rug out from under them and end the unemployment benefits.
+It is absolutely imperative that we extend the middle-class tax cuts, not just the Bush tax cuts, but also the Obama cuts, and that in an environment like this, people who lost their jobs through no fault of their own and who are searching for new work, you cannot go yank the rug out from under them and end the unemployment benefits.

-Well, let me ask you about that.
+Well, let me ask you a question.

 Let me ask you about that.

-Again, we're we're getting gobbledygook here.
+Again, we're getting gobbledygook here.

 The Obama cuts and that in an environment like this, people who lost their jobs through no fault of their own and who are searching for new work, you can't go yank the rug out from under them and the unemployment benefits.